pkayokay/blog-jekyll-template/_posts/2023-10-06-welcome-to-jekyll.md

 date:   2023-10-06 08:35:02 -0400
 categories: jekyll update
 ---
+## This is an h2 heading in a Jekyll blog post that is breaking in a new line

+### This is an h3 heading in a Jekyll blog post that is breaking in a new line

+#### This is an h4 heading in a Jekyll blog post that is breaking in a new line

+##### This is an h5 heading in a Jekyll blog post that is breaking in a new line

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: